MakiWolf/easysimplifiedcalculator_6/README.md

 === Windows with Visual Studio ===

-Open sln with Visual Studio and you are done!
+Open .sln file with Visual Studio and you are done!

 === Windows without Visual Studio ===